Updated list of schools in England with reinforced autoclaved aerated concrete

 It is divided into four sections, according to the action currently being taken to deal with the concrete.

-Each section is arranged alphabetically by region and reads, from left to right: name of school; location; whether the school has been newly identified with Raac or previously identified with Raac; primary or secondary school; type of school.
+Each section is arranged alphabetically by region and reads, from left to right: name of school; location; whether the school has been newly identified with Raac or previously identified with Raac; primary or secondary school; type of school; total number of pupils at school (according to latest available DfE data).

 1) Schools where remote learning is taking place while arrangements are finalised:

-London– Stepney All Saints Church of England Secondary School; Tower Hamlets; Newly identified; Secondary; Voluntary aided school
+London– Stepney All Saints Church of England Secondary School; Tower Hamlets; Newly identified; Secondary; Voluntary aided school; 1,418 pupils

 2) Schools where some remote learning is being offered on some days as not all students can currently receive face-to-face education:

-Eastern England– Clacton County High School; Essex; Previously identified; Secondary; Academy converter– Claydon High School; Ipswich; Previously identified; Secondary; Academy converter– East Bergholt High School; Colchester, Essex; Previously identified; Secondary; Academy converter– Hadleigh High School; Ipswich; Previously identified; Secondary; Academy converter– Roding Valley High School; Loughton, Essex; Previously identified; Secondary; Academy converter– St Clere’s School; Stanford-le-Hope, Essex; Previously identified; Secondary; Academy converter– The Appleton School; Benfleet, Essex; Previously identified; Secondary; Academy converter– The Billericay School; Essex; Previously identified; Secondary; Academy converter– The Bromfords School; Wickford, Essex; Previously identified; Secondary; Academy converter– The Gilberd School; Colchester, Essex; Previously identified; Secondary; Academy converter– The Honywood Community Science School; Coggeshall, Essex; Previously identified; Secondary; Academy converter– The Thomas Lord Audley School; Colchester, Essex; Previously identified; Secondary; Academy converter– Thurstable School Sports College and Sixth Form Centre; Tiptree, Essex; Previously identified; Secondary; Academy converter– Wyburns Primary School; Rayleigh, Essex; Previously identified; Primary; Academy converter
+Eastern England– Clacton County High School; Essex; Previously identified; Secondary; Academy converter; 1,744 pupils– Claydon High School; Ipswich; Previously identified; Secondary; Academy converter; 774 pupils– East Bergholt High School; Colchester, Essex; Previously identified; Secondary; Academy converter; 900 pupils– Hadleigh High School; Ipswich; Previously identified; Secondary; Academy converter; 763 pupils– Roding Valley High School; Loughton, Essex; Previously identified; Secondary; Academy converter; 1,439 pupils– St Clere’s School; Stanford-le-Hope, Essex; Previously identified; Secondary; Academy converter; 1,347 pupils– The Appleton School; Benfleet, Essex; Previously identified; Secondary; Academy converter; 1,607 pupils– The Billericay School; Essex; Previously identified; Secondary; Academy converter; 1,693 pupils– The Bromfords School; Wickford, Essex; Previously identified; Secondary; Academy converter; 1,160 pupils– The Gilberd School; Colchester, Essex; Previously identified; Secondary; Academy converter; n/a– The Honywood Community Science School; Coggeshall, Essex; Previously identified; Secondary; Academy converter; 789 pupils– The Thomas Lord Audley School; Colchester, Essex; Previously identified; Secondary; Academy converter; 876 pupils– Thurstable School Sports College and Sixth Form Centre; Tiptree, Essex; Previously identified; Secondary; Academy converter; 1,201 pupils– Wyburns Primary School; Rayleigh, Essex; Previously identified; Primary; Academy converter; 192 pupils

-London– The Coopers’ Company and Coborn School; Upminster, Havering; Previously identified; Secondary; Academy converter– The London Oratory School; Hammersmith & Fulham; Previously identified; Secondary; Academy converter
+London– The Coopers’ Company and Coborn School; Upminster, Havering; Previously identified; Secondary; Academy converter; 1,543 pupils– The London Oratory School; Hammersmith & Fulham; Previously identified; Secondary; Academy converter; 1,374 pupils

-North-east England– Ferryhill School; County Durham; Previously identified; Secondary; Academy converter– St Bede’s Catholic School and Byron Sixth Form College; Peterlee, County Durham; Previously identified; Secondary; Academy converter– St Benet’s Catholic Primary School, Ouston; County Durham; Previously identified; Primary; Academy converter– St Leonard’s Catholic School; Durham; Previously identified; Secondary; Academy converter
+North-east England– Ferryhill School; County Durham; Previously identified; Secondary; Academy converter; 785 pupils– St Bede’s Catholic School and Byron Sixth Form College; Peterlee, County Durham; Previously identified; Secondary; Academy converter; 918 pupils– St Benet’s Catholic Primary School, Ouston; County Durham; Previously identified; Primary; Academy converter; 247 pupils– St Leonard’s Catholic School; Durham; Previously identified; Secondary; Academy converter; 1,408 pupils

-West Midlands– Aston Manor Academy; Birmingham; Previously identified; Secondary; Academy converter– Baskerville School; Harborne, Birmingham; Newly identified; Not applicable; Foundation special school– Myton School; Warwick; Newly identified; Secondary; Academy converter
+West Midlands– Aston Manor Academy; Birmingham; Previously identified; Secondary; Academy converter; 978 pupils– Baskerville School; Harborne, Birmingham; Newly identified; Not applicable; Foundation special school; 176 pupils– Myton School; Warwick; Newly identified; Secondary; Academy converter; 1,777 pupils

 3) Schools where Raac was confirmed very recently and action is still under discussion:

-North-west England– The Macclesfield Academy; Cheshire; Newly identified; Secondary; Academy sponsor led
+North-west England– The Macclesfield Academy; Cheshire; Newly identified; Secondary; Academy sponsor led; 582 pupils

 4) Schools where all pupils are receiving face-to-face learning, either on site or nearby: